navneethrajesh08/Google_Data_Analytics_Capstone-Cyclistic/README.md

 #### Guiding questions:

 - How should you organize your data to perform analysis on it?
-  - Ill be importing my data into BigQuery and compiling all the datasets into one table.
+  - I'll be importing my data into BigQuery and compiling all the datasets into one table.
 Ill be then using aggregate functions to create summary tables, or filter the table for a column to answer specific questions.
 - Has your data been properly formatted?
   - Yes, I went through each table and made sure that the data type is of the proper formats and that the table dimensions for all the tables are the same.
 - What surprises did you discover in the data?
   - That casual customers may have longer ride lengths, maybe up to a month.
 We may want to track such behaviours in real time to maybe persuade them to switch over to annual memberships.
 - What trends or relationships did you find in the data?
-  - Members are more consistent with their usage during day hours and during the week.
-They are also more likely to use the service during colder months, where casual members sharply drop off in usage.
+  - Annual members are more consistent with their usage during day hours and during the week.
+They are also more likely to use the service during colder months, where casual members usage shows a sharp decline.
 - How will these insights help answer your business questions?
   - These insights highlight how both member types use the service differently.
-Hence it does allow me to answer the business question.
+Hence it helps me create insights for the business question.

 ### Deliverable: Analysis: